-Control Title Control Description Why this is important Adherence to local legislative and statutory requirements The Supplier must ensure that legal and regulatory requirements which apply to the payments which the Supplier processes are appropriately documented and complied with.
+Control Title Control Description Why this is important 1.
+Adherence to local legislative and statutory requirements The Supplier must ensure that legal and regulatory requirements which apply to the payments which the Supplier processes are appropriately documented and complied with.
 To ensure that payments are processed in accordance with both legal and regulatory requirements in scope.
 Failure to comply with legal and regulatory requirements could results in fines and reputational issues.
-Integrity of payment instruction The supplier must ensure that the integrity and accuracy of payment data is maintained from initiation to settlement of the payment.
-This includes ensuring that the payment information: Cannot be modified without detection and remains original throughout its life-cycle; Is processed and settled in line with the original request, applicable regulations and scheme requirements; and Duplicated payments are identified and prevented / corrected If this requirement is not implemented, Barclays may not be able to gain confidence that Supplier has the adequate controls to ensure that the integrity of the payments instructions is maintained throughout the payment cycle.
-This may result in potential fraudulent payments, payments being processed inaccurately and associated reputational damage and/or regulatory fine/censure.
-Authentication of sender The supplier must ensure there is appropriate validation that the payment request is genuine.
-The supplier should confirm that the payment request is from a legitimate source (e.g. 'ID&V' checks); and confirm the validity of the payment instructions' integrity This requirement confirms the legitimacy of the payments instructions by ensuring that the payment instruction is genuine.
-This control decrease the risk of loss associated with fraudulent payments, associated reputational damage and/or regulator fine/censure.
-Authority of the sender The Supplier must ensure that each payment request has been approved by the pre-defined and pre-approved individuals.
+2. Integrity of payment instruction The supplier must ensure that the integrity and accuracy of payment data is maintained from initiation to settlement of the payment.
+This includes ensuring that the payment information: Cannot be modified without detection and remains original throughout its life-cycle; Is processed and settled in line with the original request, applicable regulations and scheme requirements; and Is not duplicated (i.e. Duplicated payments are identified and prevented / corrected).
+If this requirement is not implemented, Barclays may not be able to gain confidence that Supplier has the adequate controls to ensure that the integrity of the payments instructions is maintained throughout the payment cycle.
+This may result in potential fraudulent payments, financial crime controls not operating effectively, payments being processed inaccurately and associated reputational damage and/or regulatory fine/censure.
+3. Authentication of sender The supplier must ensure there is appropriate validation that the payment request is genuine.
+The supplier should confirm that the payment request is from a legitimate source (e.g. 'ID&V' checks) in accordance with any legal requirements; and confirm the validity of the payment instructions' integrity (i.e. confirm that the payment instruction has not been altered) This requirement confirms the legitimacy of the payments instructions by ensuring that the payment instruction is genuine.
+This control decreases the risk of loss associated with fraudulent payments, associated reputational damage and/or regulator fine/censure.
+4. Authority of the sender The Supplier must ensure that each payment request has been approved and authorised by the pre-defined and pre-approved individuals.
 This requirement confirms the genuineness of the payments instructions by ensuring that the signatories on the payment instructions are mandated to do so.
-This control mitigates the risk of loss associated with fraudulent payments, associated reputational damage and/or regulator fine/censure.
+This control mitigates the risk of loss associated with mistaken or fraudulent payments, associated reputational damage and/or regulator fine/censure